Majesco Motors

 Be that as it may, reported serial numbers for the Majesco “45” range at present from a low of 114 up to a high of 717, apparently implying that at least 750 examples may have been built by the company (setting aside the possibility that the numbering sequence may have started at 100).
 There may well have been quite a few more - my sample remains relatively small.
 Un-numbered examples also turn up fairly frequently.
 These are almost certainly home-constructed efforts, the quality of which may vary somewhat.
 The engine actually seems to have sold quite well in kit form.

-Although we can’t be definite regarding how many examples of this model were made, it appears to have remained in production or at least on sale for much of the company’s existence.
+Although we can’t be definite regarding how many examples of this model were made, it appears to have remained in production or at least on sale for much of the company’s existence, appearing regularly in retailer advertisements throughout 1947.
 As of June 1947 the engine remained available to order from Gamages of Holborn in London, orders being filled in strict rotation.
 This suggests that at that time (well over a year following the engine's introduction), demand was still exceeding supply.
 The “45” was still on offer from Paramount Model Aviation of Westcliff-on-Sea in Essex as of May 1948, at an unchanged price of £6 10s 0d (£6.50).
 The fact that its selling price had evidently held up for two years is a further indication of its ongoing popularity.

 The implication of all of this data is that the Majesco “45” remained in production for well over two years, during which time a considerable number may have been produced both in kit form and as complete engines.
 The fact that the engine’s selling price appears to have been maintained all along despite the emergence of less expensive alternatives from mid 1946 onwards suggests that it was highly regarded and hence in considerable demand despite its relatively high price.